 If you haven't already enabled using Docker with your project, be sure to consult our documentation page on setting up continuous integration for a Docker project on Semaphore, and enable Docker integrations for your project.

 Configuring the Custom Registry project add-on will enable you to push and pull your images without explicitly having to log into your Custom Registry during builds and deployments.
+To achieve this, do the following:

 After you have entered your credentials, click "Save".
 All of your credentials will be encrypted and saved by Semaphore.